High Fidelity, Inc.

-High Fidelity is an American social virtual reality company headquartered in San Francisco.
+High Fidelity is an American company headquartered in San Francisco, which formerly focused on social virtual reality.
+As of 2020, they appear to have pivoted to 3D audio software.

 Company

 High Fidelity was founded in April 2013 by Second Life founder and former CEO Philip Rosedale, Ryan Downe Karpf, and Irena Freidrica Heiberger.
 The company was formed to create a next-generation virtual reality platform featuring low latency, spatialized 3D audio, high-detail environments, realistic avatars, and a working economy built on blockchain.